spawnmarvel/azure-automation-bicep-and-labs/az-automation-runbook-and-choices/README_runbook_linux_update.md

 1. Go to the Azure Portal.

-2. Navigate to your Automation Account jeklautomation > Runbooks.
+2. Navigate to your Automation Account aspenautomation > Runbooks.

 3. Open your Runbook and click Edit.